What is obesity?

 Why should I worry about my weight?

 A healthy weight is crucial to reaching and maintaining good health.
 As BMI increases, the risk of serious disease increases.
 Obesity puts added stress on your bones, joints, and internal organs by making them work harder.
 It increases your risk of developing heart disease, stroke, and diabetes.
 Fat causes inflammation that damages cells.
 Your mobility, stamina, and ability to exercise are all decreased with weight gain.
-Obesity is associated with poorer mental health and a reduced quality of life.
+Obesity is associated with poorer mental health and reduced quality of life.